I HAVE BEEN TOLD THAT IF I AM GOOD ENOUGH, COLLEGE COACHES WILL FIND ME.

 Scholarships are available in most sports, however, the NCAA sanctions the following: Baseball, Basketball, Field Hockey, Football, Golf, Ice Hockey, Lacrosse, Soccer, Softball, Swimming, Diving, Tennis, Track & Field, Volleyball, and Wrestling.

 This varies and ranges depending on the sport.
 Each school and individual sport program have a set number of scholarships available, as well as permitted funding to recruit student athletes.
 This will typically be correlated to the amount of revenue generated by that sport for the school itself.
 A great example are men’s football and basketball, which are on the higher end of the scale of course.

 Most programs will utilize partial scholarship opportunities, which increases the urgency to perform well in the classroom.
 Being able to “top up” with academic grants & scholarships is highly beneficial for the athletes, families and schools.

-Division 3 programs do not offer athletic scholarships, and only provide academic opportunities.
+Division 3 programs do not offer athletic scholarships, and only provide academic and need-based opportunities.